Satharus/satharus.me/_posts/2023-04-09-8bit_computer_part3.md

 - The computer draws 800mA from my power supply on idle
 - Overall, I used approximately 42 meters of wiring in this build
 - The computer in total has 63 chips, including the two shift registers used in the EEPROM programmer
-- The build took a total build time of approximately 34 and a half hours
+- The build took a total build time of approximately 34 and a half hours.
+This excludes the time initially spent to research and plan, find chip replacements, and the things I learned the first time I attempted this project

 ### Now What?